yuki/Musa/README.md

 * Xcode 8.0+

 ## TO DO
- * Basic funcionallity, like iOS 6
+ * Basic functionality, like iOS 6
  * Coverflow? (can be a good feature)
  * Storage